 13. Guide guests upstairs with atmospheric wall lighting

 Looking for wall sconces with a little more pizazz?
-These gold aluminium round Helix wall lights from Pooky, £81 each, in a brushed finish are backlit to create a subtle, moody atmosphere, when lit up in the evening.
-Dependent on your hallway colour scheme, you could feature striking wallpaper with them to really make then pack a punch.
+These gold aluminium round Helix wall lights from Pooky, in a brushed finish are backlit to create a subtle, moody atmosphere, when lit up in the evening.
+Dependent on your hallway colour scheme, you could feature a striking stairway wall idea using wallpaper with them to really make then pack a punch.

 14. Low level recessed wall lights